sathvikaangel/EyeDetection/README.md

 ## Acknowledgments

-We would like to acknowledge the following resources and libraries that have been instrumental in the development of this project:

-- [EyeTrackingLib](https://example.com/eyetrackinglib) - A powerful eye-tracking library for Python.
-- [VoiceRecognitionLib](https://example.com/voicerecognitionlib) - A versatile voice recognition library for Python.

-We are grateful to the developers of these libraries for their hard work and dedication.

 ## Contact

-If you have any questions, feedback, or inquiries about this project, please contact us at project@example.com.
+If you have any questions, feedback, or inquiries about this project, please contact us at sammacherla18@gmail.com.
 We would be happy to assist you.

 Happy eye cursor controlling with voice detection!